Animation (ANIM)

 ANIM 100 History of Animation (3 semester hours)

 A survey of the historical developments, styles, techniques, theory, and criticism of animation as an art form.
-History and use of creative arts used in animation to form effective communication in film and video.
+History of creative arts used in animation to form effective communication in film and video.

 ANIM 101 Discovering Animation (3 semester hours)